|

 online, in local newspapers, at convenience stores, motels, etc.

 Always read the fine print carefully for terms of the coupon.
+Take advantage of the chambers of commerce and visitors centers.

 – You'll find great restaurant discount coupons.
 Plus, you'll